VTUL/InstallScripts/README.md

-# Install Scripts for Hydra Application
+# Install Scripts for Hydra Applications

-These files are used to install the a VA Tech Hydra Head on a target server.
-They can be used to install the application either to a VM under VirtualBox.
+These files are used to install the a Virginia Tech Hydra Head on a target server.
+They can be used to install the application to a VM under VirtualBox.
 Installation is done via [Vagrant](https://www.vagrantup.com/).
-Alternatively, Ansible may be used directly to set up VT Hydra Repo on a suitable target system.
+Alternatively, Ansible may be used directly to set up the application on a suitable target system.

 When installing the  application, the `vagrant up` command is used to set up the server and deploy the application on a local VM.